DevBetz/Public-Projects/README.md

 - Expanding into data analysis, web scraping, and GUI development.

 - Increasing scripting projects in PowerShell, Bash, and Python.

+- Experimenting with LLMs such as Llama-3, GPT4, Claude, and other architectures

+- Considering updates to homelab with Dev Containers, Docker Desktop, Github Codespaces, and GitPod

 ---